nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FinBook home folder.
-Alternatively, you may use the `import` command.
+Alternatively, you may use the `export` and `import` commands.

 --------------------------------------------------------------------------------------------------------------------